 How do you attract qualified workers during a global labor shortage?

-With the ongoing talent shortage likely to continue through 2023, your organization needs to understand how to attract talent and retain current employees.
-In the following sections, we’ll look at a few ways you can avoid talent disruptions and attract qualified candidates.
+With the ongoing talent shortage likely to continue through 2023, your organization must understand how to attract talent and retain current employees.
+In the following sections, we’ll look at a few ways you can avoid talent disruptions and attract qualified job candidates.

 Benefits and compensation

-One of the best ways to attract and retain talent is to provide a competitive compensation and benefits package.
+One of the best talent strategies to attract and retain employees is to provide a competitive compensation and benefits package.

-Our 2022 Employee Benefits Survey Report found that 82% of employees say the benefits package an employer offers is an important factor in whether or not they accept a job.
+Our 2022 Employee Benefits Survey Report found that 82% of workers say an employer's benefits package is an important factor in whether or not they accept a job.

-According to Paycor’s survey, 70% of organizations currently offer increased compensation, while 53% offer health and wellness benefits to attract talent.
+According to Paycor’s survey, 70% of organizations offer increased compensation to attract talent, while 53% offer health and wellness benefits.

 By strengthening your compensation package, you can attract a more skilled labor pool while being able to retain your employees.